-Parts of ICANN's Bylaws will become Fundamental Bylaws by identifying them as such in the Bylaws, and by defining a different process to change them than the process used for changes to Standard Bylaws.
+The CCWG-Accountability therefore proposes the creationParts of ICANN's Bylaws will become Fundamental Bylaws.
+They become fundamental by identifying them as such in the Bylaws, and by defining a different process to change them than the process used for changes to Standard Bylaws.